 A Week Of Outfits With Amber Boyers, Founder Of BAIIA And The Conscious Cut

 The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
 Today we're excited to share a week of outfits from Amber Boyers, the founder of the recycled swimwear brand BAIIA and the Instagrammer behind The Conscious Cut!

 // ABOUT AMBER //